zachcmadsen/nestest-bincode/README.md

 # nestest-bincode

-A short script to encode the nestest log with Bincode
+A short script that uses Bincode to encode the nestest log.